Stragglethorpe

 Stragglethorpe is a village in the civil parish of Brant Broughton with Stragglethorpe, in the North Kesteven district of Lincolnshire, England.
 The village is situated approximately 8 mi east of Newark-on-Trent.
-The population of the civil parish in 2001 was 639, increasing to 744 at the 2011 census.
-Stragglethorpe was a separate civil parish until 1931 when it merged with Brant Broughton.
 These figures refer to the population of Brant Broughton and Stragglethorpe combined.
-However, slips of paper can be found in the Stragglethorpe Churchwardens' accounts for 1801, 1811 and 1821, which record the population as 79, 92 and 100 respectively while denoting the number of inhabited houses and families as 14/17, 16/16 and 18/19.
+However, slips of paper can be found in the Stragglethorpe churchwardens' accounts for 1801, 1811 and 1821, which record the population as 79, 92 and 100 respectively while denoting the number of inhabited houses and families as 14/17, 16/16 and 18/19.
+In 1921 the parish had a population of 86.
+On 1 April 1931 the parish was abolished and merged with Brant Broughton to form "Brant Broughton with Stragglethorpe".

 Before 1931, Stragglethorpe had been associated with the land and villages to the West of it, namely Beckingham, Sutton and Fenton.
 In fact, a thousand years before, it had been an outlying hamlet to the village of Holme.
 The Saxon "thorpe" part of its name denotes this fact; confusingly, Holme Manor and buildings were just to the south of Sutton and were abandoned many centuries ago; the earth mounds and ramparts were levelled by the landowner in the early 1970s.
 It seems to be widely accepted by recent historians, but not proved, that the other church mentioned in the Domesday Book of 1086 under the heading of Holme was in fact that belonging to Stragglethorpe.
-The expression "Stragglethorpe in the parish of Beckingham" is used repeatedly in the title of the Bishops' Transcripts during the late C16th and C17th; these can be found in the Lincoln Archives.
+The expression "Stragglethorpe in the parish of Beckingham" is used repeatedly in the title of the Bishops' Transcripts during the late 16th and 17th centuries; these can be found in the Lincoln Archives.

 Saint Michael's Church is a Grade I listed building dating from the 11th century, now in the care of the Historic Churches Preservation Trust.
 It has an 11th-century font and 18th-century box pews.
 Several well-respected church architects have the opinion that the West wall of the church is pre Norman Conquest (1066).
 This wall is rubble-built with a later buttress added for the stability of the bell cote.
 When viewed from the inside, an early west-facing doorway with triangular stone lintel and a window opening above are clearly visible.
 There used to be a Rood screen in the church – the carved stone supports on either side are clear evidence of this.
-It was mentioned in the notes of William Monson when he visited on the 9th August 1833, and a report in the Grantham Journal of 1886 tells of how it was bedecked with flowers for the Harvest Festival.
+It was mentioned in the notes of William Monson when he visited on 9 August 1833, and a report in the Grantham Journal of 1886 tells of how it was bedecked with flowers for the Harvest Festival.
 However, it must have been removed soon afterwards as a visitor in 1921 reports that there is no chancel screen to be seen.
 No photographic picture of the screen has come to light as of yet.